-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance, Audit and Risk Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and decided to buy in an internal audit service from SBM Services.
+The Board of Trustees has considered the need for a specific internal audit function and decided to buy in an internal audit service from Rickard Luckin.